Brenda Nabukenya: Early life and education

 Nabukenya was born on 19 April 1984.
 She was previously a member of the Democratic party (DP) on whose ticket she won the guild presidency of Kyambogo University in 2005 and Member of parliament seat for Luwero district in between 2011 and 2016.

 Prior to her election as the first female guild president of Kyambogo University, Nabukenya worked at a university bookstore in Kyambogo University.

 At Kyambogo she pursued a bachelor's degree of science in nutrition and dietetics.

 She later pursued a bachelor's degree in Law at Makerere University.

 In 2020, She challenged Nobert Mao, Democratic part's president general to the DP party presidency.

 In the 2021 Uganda general elections, Nabukenya won the election with 76,801 votes beating her closest rival, National Resistance Movement's Mulondo Cissy who garnered 40,353 votes.

 Career

 Nabukenya is currently the shadow minister for education and sports in the opposition government.

 She is also the vice chairperson on the Uganda Women Parliamentary Association (UWOPA).
+Brenda also participates in development forums and meetings that ensure the protection of women and girls rights in her constituency.